The South Island of New Zealand is a place all backpackers and travellers should visit at least once in their life.

 Read more: Christchurch – The Broken City

-Milford Sound is probably the number one attraction in the whole of New Zealand, not just the South Island!
+Milford Sound is one of the must-visit places in New Zealand, not just the South Island!
 Yes, it is that incredible!
 We went on one of the 300+ days of the year, that the area experiences rainfall.

 Even though we could barely make out the structure of the sound, the sight was still awe-inspiring!
 It was like we had set foot into an ancient Nordic world!

-Queenstown is a place that you absolutely have to visit if you are backpacking the South Island.
+Queenstown is a place that should be included on any South Island itinerary.
 It is a haven for backpackers and I’m pretty sure there would only be about ten people living here if all the backpackers just upped and left!

 Queenstown is the adrenaline capital of New Zealand, and perhaps the world!
 So, if you fancy bungee jumping or whitewater rafting, this is the place for you!